-Step 30 - Account for all your packing tools and equipment!
-Check ripcord handle for proper fit in the pocket.
+Step 32 - Account for all your packing tools and equipment!
+Check ripcord for proper fit in the pocket.
 Adjust and mate Velcro on main lift web (floating harness adjustment) to a balanced position on both sides.

-Step 31 - Place parachute packing data card in stow pocket under right shoulder cover flap.
-Orange "flag" is to be exposed when flap is closed
+Step 33 - Place parachute packing data card is stow pocket under right riser cover.

-PACKING INSTRUCTIONS
+Step 34 - Orange "flag" is to be exposed when tucked back under the riser cover.

-NATIONAL FLAT BACK PARACHUTE
+PACKING INSTRUCTIONS NATIONAL "FLAT" BACK PARACHUTE